dinothaurs/cs131interpretor/README.txt

 Part 3: Building off of Part 2 and code provided by Professor Nachenberg, Brewin is now Brewin++ (kind of similar to C++), can now support structures, coercions, and uses static typing.

-Part 4: Building off of Part 2, Brewin is now Brewin+; it supports need semantics and lazy evaluation, contains exception handling, and short circuting.
+Part 4: Building off of Part 2 and code provided by Professor Nachenberg, Brewin is now Brewin#; it supports need semantics and lazy evaluation, contains exception handling, and short circuting.